shicy17/AOCC/README.md

 ## 👉Citation

-Citations are welcome, and if you use all or part of our codes in a published article or project, please cite:

 C. Shi et al., "A Label-Free and Non-Monotonic Metric for Evaluating Denoising in Event Cameras," in IEEE Transactions on Circuits and Systems for Video Technology, doi: 10.1109/TCSVT.2025.3598329.

 BibTeX of the paper: